getrupt/kotlin/README.md

 # Quick start

-Use the Sabil APIs in your Android app to manage user devices with ease.
+Use the Rupt APIs in your Android app to manage user devices with ease.

 ### Installation